nishant-nimbare/nishant-nimbare.github.io/_posts/2022-10-24-scaling-the-scaler.md

 It is common practice to introduce multiple copies of service in order to increase availability & remove SPOF.
 Usually a Load Balancer (LB) is added in front of the services to distribute requests amongst the services.

-But just by simply adding a load balancer doesn't fix SPOF because the load balancer (LB) itself is SPOF as all the traffic is moving through it. we have just pushed SPOF 1 layer up. one can see that we need to have multipe LBs and distribute traffic amongst these LBs to resolve this.
+But just by simply adding a load balancer doesn't fix SPOF because the load balancer (LB) itself is SPOF as all the traffic is moving through it. we have just pushed SPOF 1 layer up. one can see that we need to have multiple LBs and distribute traffic amongst these LBs to resolve this.

 TCP needs IP addresses to create a connection and transfer data. so there are 2 ways to solve the above problem